Extending Christ’s Healing Hand to the Blind

 Giving the gift of sight and the gospel costs $150.

-Also, you can give $12.50—monthly at Sight.org/donate to restore a person’s sight each year.
+Also, you can give $12.50—monthly at sight.org/donate to restore a person’s sight each year.

-Join us in prayer at Sight.org/pray.
+Join us in prayer at sight.org/pray.